liferay/liferay-docs/developer/appdev/articles/03-service-builder/04-business-logic-with-service-builder/04-invoking-services-from-spring-service-builder-code.markdown

 for entities named `Foo` and `Bar`, Service Builder generates a `module-spring.xml` file that defines local service Spring Beans for both entities.
-To inject the `BarLocalService` Spring Bean into the `FooLocalServiceImpl` class, for example, the `FooLocalServiceImpl` class would declare a `BarLocalService` field and apply an `@BeanReference` annotation to it.
+To inject the `BarLocalService` Spring Bean into the `FooLocalServiceImpl` class, for example, the `FooLocalServiceImpl` class must declare a `BarLocalService` field and apply an `@BeanReference` annotation to it.

     @BeanReference
     private BarLocalService _barLocalService;

-The `@BeanReference` lets Liferay's AOP treat the bean reference for use in transactions, search indexing, or security, if needed.
+The `@BeanReference` tells Liferay's AOP to treat the bean reference for use in transactions, search indexing, or security, if needed.
 The referencing class can invoke the Spring Bean class's methods.